UN kicks off major climate change effort

 UN climate envoy Luis Alfonso de Alba told AFP on Friday that he was optimistic about prospects for a breakthrough on climate, saying the dire predictions were having a galvanizing effect.

 "The situation worldwide is quite different from what it was five to 10 years ago.
-Five to 10 years ago, countries were looking at their neighbors before acting," he said.
+Five to 10 years ago, countries were looking at their neighbours before acting," he said.

-"Today, everybody has full conscience of the urgency to act, and they are not going to wait for their neighbors to act."
+"Today, everybody has full conscience of the urgency to act, and they are not going to wait for their neighbours to act."